The Christmas Card

 The Christmas Card is an American romantic drama television film directed by Stephen Bridgewater and written by Joany Kane.
 The film stars John Newton and Alice Evans, with Lois Nettleton, Peter Jason, Ben Weber, Vaughn Armstrong, and Ed Asner in supporting roles.
-It follows the story of a career soldier who is deeply touched by an anonymous holiday card he receives while serving in Afghanistan.
+It follows the story of a career soldier who is deeply touched by a Christmas card he receives while serving in Afghanistan.
 The film premiered on Hallmark Channel on December 2, 2006, and earned Asner a Primetime Emmy Award nomination for his performance.